-The Youth Action Hub is a youth-led center of research and advocacy at the Institute for Community Research, and is an innovative model nationally.
-The Hub is staffed by youth/young adults (aged 16-24 years old) with first-hand experience of homelessness and housing instability who are trained as action researchers using an evidence-based Youth Participatory Action Research training curriculum.
+The Youth Action Hub is a youth-led center of research and advocacy at the Institute for Community Research and is an innovative model nationally.
+The Hub is staffed by youth/young adults (aged 16-24 years old) with the first-hand experience of homelessness and housing instability who are trained as action researchers using an evidence-based Youth Participatory Action Research training curriculum.

 The Youth Action Hub provides a critical youth voice in current research and policy advocacy around youth homelessness in Connecticut.
 The Hub’s researchers range from between five to ten young people who are part-time employees of the Institute for Community Research and is facilitated and mentored by Dr. Heather Mosher who is a Research Scientist at the Institute for Community Research and specializes in youth homelessness and Youth Participatory Action Research.